Stevensville, Montana: 2000 census

-Stevensville Municipal Airport is a town-owned public-use airport located two miles (3.7 km) northeast of town.

 Education

 Stevensville Public Schools educates students from kindergarten through 12th grade.
-Stevensville High School's team name is the Yellowjackets.
+Stevensville High School had 383 students enrolled in the 2021–2022 school year.
+Their team name is the Yellowjackets.

 North Valley Public Library is located in Stevensville.

+Media

+The Bitterroot Star is a weekly newspaper owned by Mullen Newspaper Company.

+The FM radio station KKVU is licensed in Stevensville.